ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     3. Practice and gain experience with Test Driven Development
     4. Gain knowledge on the storage, and manipulation, of data and the use of databases.
     5. Potentially branch out into GUI development with Python or different languages as necessary.
-    6. To put out a product which I may be able to use to help generate extra income though licensing and service contracts.
+    6. To put out a product that I may be able to use to help generate extra income through licensing and service contracts.

 ## Design Discussion and Alternatives